Hierarchical Attention-based Age Estimation and Bias Estimation: Related Work

 \subsection{Bias Analysis}

 The significant accuracy improvement of face-based biometrics, such as face recognition, gender and ethnicity identification and age estimation, has resulted in a proliferation in their deployment in a gamut of applications.
-In particular, face-based biometrics were deployed by law-enforcement agencies and commercial vendors.
+In particular, face-based biometrics were used by law enforcement agencies and commercial vendors.
 In their seminal work, Buolamwini and Gebru \cite{Gebru} showed the inherent bias of contemporary SOTA face recognition systems with respect to gender and ethnicity.
-Similarly, Wang et al. \cite {9010843} studied the ethnicity bias for multiple SOTA commercial and academic face recognition schemes.
-For that they proposed the Racial Faces in-the-Wild (RFW) database for which the ethnicity of each subject was thoroughly validated.
-They also propose a domain adaptation scheme, shown to reduce the ethnical bias in face recognition.
-The accuracy bias of face recognition due to ethnicity or skin tone was also studied by Krishnapriya at al. \cite{9001031} who showed that for a fixed decision threshold, Caucasian face images have a higher false non-matching rate, while the face image of African-Americans are characterized by a higher false matching rate.
-In particular, one-to-many identification might have a low false-negative identification rate, while having significant false-positive identification rates.
-A thorough survey of recent results in biometrics algorithmic bias\ was presented\ by Drozdowski at al. \cite{9086771}.
+Similarly, Wang et al. \cite{9010843} studied ethnicity bias for multiple SOTA commercial and academic face recognition schemes.
+For that, they proposed the Racial Faces in the Wild (RFW) database, for which the ethnicity of each subject was thoroughly validated.
+They also propose a domain adaptation scheme to reduce ethnicity bias in face recognition.

-The bias in face-based age estimation was first studied by Puc et al. \cite {9287219}, who showed that age estimation accuracy is consistently higher for men than for women, while ethnicity does not seem to have a significant or consistent effects.
-Unfortunately, their analysis was conducted using non-SOTA approaches, such that MAE$\approx $ 7, compared to MAE$\approx $ 2.5 in contemporary schemes.
-Also, their analysis was not applied to contemporary age estimation datasets such as the MORPH Album II \cite {1613043}.
-Hence, to the best of our knowledge, our work is the first to report SOTA age estimation results with bias analysis.
+Robinson et al. \cite{robinson2020face} introduced the novel Balanced Faces In the Wild (BFW) dataset, which is gender and ethnicity-balanced, to study the bias in state-of-the-art facial recognition systems.
+Different thresholds are shown to be required for recognition across different subgroups, and there is a significant improvement in performance.
+Human evaluations show that human perception exhibits similar biases.
+In a subsequent study, Robinson et al. \cite{robinson2021balancing} proposed a novel domain adaptation learning scheme for facial embeddings computed using CNNs, to mitigate unbalanced performance between ethnicity and gender subgroups, thus improving accuracy.
+The facial embeddings generated maintain identity while reducing demographic information to enhance privacy and reduce bias.